golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/tools/requestor-uninstall.md

 {% /tab %}
 {% tab label="Windows" %}
-The Yagna is "installed" manually by unziping the archive file.
-All you need to do is find and remove two files: `yagna.exe` and `gftp.exe`.
+Yagna is manually installed by extracting from an archive.
+Simply locate and delete the `yagna.exe` and `gftp.exe` files.
-If they are within your path, you can find them using:
+If they are in your system's PATH, you can locate them with the following command:

 ```sh
 whereis yagna gftp